 In an interview, Shahrukh Khan had stated that Bollywood actors will be known in the US “in the next five or six years, very easily.”
 Here’s hoping that incidents like this don’t repeat themselves.

-There is a glimmer of hope amidst the dramatic daily soaps and mind numbing reality programming in Indian television.
+There is a glimmer of hope amidst the dramatic daily soaps and mind numbing reality programming in hindi movies online free. .
 Yes, reality programming, including the ridiculous copies of American favorites (examples) and singing competitions have taken the majority of prime-time programming and ratings, similar to the trends in the US.
 Daily soaps are still prime time and will continue to be so in the years to come.
 But Sony Entertainment Television, one of the standard and most popular channels in the country, is trying something new.

 The channel, which is home to Indian Idol and the Indian version of Dancing with the Stars, has gotten rid of most of its daily soaps.
 It has also launched two new shows, Mahi Way and Rishta.com.
 The shows are one hour long and only air- wait for it- once a week!
 It’s a complete departure from the daily soaps (which are similar to telenovelas).